Galois cohomology of reductive groups over global fields: Compatibility with localization

 \begin{proof} By Theorem \ref{thm:tnglob} we have commutative diagrams

 where $\Tbul=(T^{-1}\to T^0)$.
 From these diagrams we obtain the desired diagrams for $v$ infinite.

 When $v$ is finite, it suffices to prove the commutativity of the following diagrams:

 We want to prove that in each diagram, the composition of the top and right-hand arrows equals that of the left-hand and bottom arrows.
-According to Lemmas \ref{lem:h-1glob} and \ref{lem:h0glob}, it is enough to prove this equality after composition with the map $H^{i-2}(E/F,M[\V_E]_0) \to \mc{F}^i(M)$ for $i=1,2$.
+According to Lemmas \ref{lem:h-1glob} and \ref{lem:h-1loc} as well as Lemma \ref{lem:h0glob} and Corollary \ref{cor:h0loc}, it is enough to prove this equality after composition with the map $H^{i-2}(E/F,M[\V_E]_0) \to \mc{F}^i(M)$ for $i=1,2$.
 Lemma \ref{lem:loc1} then reduces the proof to Proposition \ref{pro:tnfinloc}. \end{proof}

-\subsection{Possible injectivity and surjectivity in Proposition \ref{p:loc2}}
+\section{Possible injectivity and surjectivity in Proposition \ref{p:loc2}}

 When $v$ is finite, the bottom arrows in the diagrams of Proposition \ref{p:loc2} are bijective.
 We discuss the possible injectivity and surjectivity when $v$ is real.

 Let $F=\R$ and let $\Tbul=(T^{-1}\to T^0)$ be a complex of $\R$-tori with finite kernel.
 We write $\G=\G(\C/\R)$ and consider the $\G$-module $M\coloneqq X_*(T^{-1})\to X_*(T^0)$.
 Consider the composite homomorphisms